 To drive towards a thriving and resilient future, Victoria will need training and education that builds the skills suitable for a climate resilient community and economy

-As part of the Local Government Climate Change Mentor pilot project, 31 senior staff of councils from across Victoria received scholarships offered by the Victorian Government to attend the Enhancing Local Government Service Delivery training program.
+As part of the Local Government Climate Change Mentor pilot project (2014-16), around 60 senior staff of councils from across Victoria received scholarships offered by the Victorian Government to attend the Enhancing Local Government Service Delivery training program.

-DELWP engaged the University of Technology Sydney: Centre for Local Government to deliver the course in regional Victoria at two locations, Warragul and Wedderburn, in November 2015.
+DELWP engaged the University of Technology Sydney: Centre for Local Government to deliver the courses in Victoria at four locations, Warragul, Wedderburn, Wangaratta and Heidelberg in November 2015 and May 2016.
 The university accredited course is usually only offered at the UTS campus in Sydney.

-Significantly, new elements and topics were interwoven through the course, including the impacts of climate change on service delivery for local councils.
-In addition, examples of opportunities for councils that may arise from climate change are also included.
+Significantly, new elements and topics were interwoven through the course, including the impacts of climate change on service delivery for councils.
+In addition, examples of opportunities for councils that may arise from climate change were also included.

 Feedback highlighted the value offered in the course's content, and its format for networking and sharing experiences and ideas.